MelihGergin/Material-Procurement/README.md

 Material Purchasing Application

 In this project I made a Python GUI example.
-You can write amount of material and the program is going to show amount and price.
+You can write amount of the material and the program can show price of the materials.